ychunhui/refarch-cognitive-analytics/docs/run.md

 The demonstration script is described in this [note](docs/flow/README.md)

 ### Run web app on IBM Cloud Private
 The application can be deployed with `helm install`.
-Once the docker image is build you need to remote connect to the master node where the docker private repository resides, and push the image to the repo:
+Once the docker image is built, you need to remote connect to the master node where the docker private repository resides, and push the image to the repo:
 ```
 $ docker build -t ibmcase/greenapp .
 $ docker tag ibmcase/greenapp  greencluster.icp:8500/greencompute/greenapp:v0.0.1